scalameta/scalameta/semanticdb/semanticdb/specification.md

 }
 ```

-`TypeSignature` represents a signature of a type parameter or a type member.
+`TypeSignature` represents signatures of type parameters or type members.
 It features `type_parameters` as well as `lower_bound` and `upper_bound`.
 Type parameters are modelled by a [Scope](#scope).